 In the mid-1990s, psychologists Richard Tedeschi and Lawrence Calhoun (Tedeschi & Calhoun, 1996) discovered that the severe psychological struggle that follows major life crises can result in positive growth and deepening resilience afterward.

-Where our other article PTG goes more in detail on the concept itself and the science behind it, this article provides you with practical tools to apply with your clients or students.
+While our other PTG article defines Post-Traumatic Growth with detail on the concept itself and the science behind it, this article provides you with practical tools to apply PTG with your clients or students.

 1. Deal – Writing a Trauma Narrative